luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/05-step-4-background-path.md

 <!-- CLEANED /div --><!-- CLEANED /div -->

-- **Bio**: You grow up on or work the ships that bring life to the colonies.
+- **Bio:** You grow up on or work the ships that bring life to the colonies.

 ---